tamianna/se_project_spots/README.md

 - Hover effects
 - @media inquiries
 - JavaScript
-- Open/close of edit profile and new post buttons
+- Open/close modal of _edit profile_ and _new post_ buttons
-- edit of name and description
+- Edit of name and description
-- adding/deleting a new photo/caption
+- Adding/deleting a new post
-- preview of phote, once clicked on
+- Preview modal of posts, once clicked on

 **Some Features**